compspec/jobspec/README.md

 For the example usage here, and since the project I am working on is concerned with Flux, we will start with the simplest case - a client that is running inside a flux instance (meaning it can import flux) that reads in a jobspec with a section that defines a set of transforms, and then issues the commands to stage the setup and use flux to run the work defined by the jobspec.

-## TODO

- - write the hello world example with flux
- - add the staging example
- - write the same, but using batch

 ## Developer

 ### Organization